codeafrik/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. File 3-twofiles Display the content of /etc/passwd and /etc/hosts.

 5. File 4-lastlines Display the last 10 lines of /etc/passwd

+6. File 5-firstlines Display the first 10 lines of /etc/passwd